-As new materials such as fibre composites and new manufacturing technologies such as additive manufacturing come on-streamare introduced across the industry, new non-destructive evaluation (NDE) methods of inspection for components and assemblies need to be developed to replace more traditional, less efficient inspection, processes.
+As new materials such as fibre composites and new manufacturing technologies such as additive manufacturing are introduced across the industry, new non-destructive evaluation (NDE) methods of inspection for components and assemblies need to be developed to replace the traditional less-efficient inspection processes.

-This three- year, £2.62.7m project was led by Qinetiq in collaboration with University of Southampton, University College London, X-Tek Systems, Axi-Tek and Rolls-Royce plc.
+This three-year £2.7m project was led by Qinetiq in collaboration with the University of Southampton, University College London, X-Tek Systems, Axi-Tek and Rolls-Royce plc.
 The aim was to develop new testing techniques to ensure modern aircraft are designed using the latest materials and techniques to reduce their environmental impact, whilst ensuring their safe operation.

-As part of this project, Ttwo technologies were investigated.
+As part of this project, two technologies were investigated.
 The first, already being used in border security for the detection of objects such as ceramic knives and drugs, is backscatter x-ray.
-In contrast to traditional x-ray machines which transmit rays through an object, backscatter xs-ray detects radiation reflected back from an object, forming a 2D-image, highlighting materials that metal detectors and older x-ray machines don’t see.
+In contrast to traditional x-ray machines that transmit rays through an object, backscatter x-ray detects radiation reflected back from an object, forming a 2D-image, highlighting materials that metal detectors and older x-ray machines don’t see.
 Its other advantage is that it can be used even if only one side of a component is available for examination.

 The second technology, laminar CT (computer tomography), is based on medical CT scan methods.
 Fibre composite structures comprise multi-directional layers of material, making it difficult to detect faults such as voids or microcracks.
 Through this technology, a set of x-ray projection images is acquired to create an image of the layers, allowing irregularities and defects in the lay up to be detected.